2020 U.S. Virgin Islands presidential caucuses: Republican caucuses

 The U.S. Virgin Islands Republican presidential caucuses were scheduled to take place as a territorial convention on multiple islands on April 4, in the Republican Party primaries and caucuses for the 2020 presidential election, but due to the COVID-19 pandemic they were moved.
 Party chairman John Canegata controversially announced a caucus for May 30 only two days before, including a "presidential preference vote", even though his proposal for such a vote had been downvoted by the party in the past.
 Canegata gave multiple challenges in court and with the Republican National Committee against the legitimacy of his chairmanship as the reason for the late announcement.
 Of the 9 delegates, according to the standing local party rules, 6 would have been bound in the sense that they would be individually elected as delegates at the caucuses, while binding themselves to their preferred candidate.
 The other 3 would have been automatic delegates and unbound as party leaders.
-Assuming, however, that the party did a binding presidential preference vote even though not written in the local rules, this would mean under the 2015 national party rules that the automatic delegates would be bound by the result just as the other delegates, making 9 bound delegates.
+Assuming, however, that the party did a binding presidential preference vote even though not stipulated by the local rules, this would mean under the national party rules adopted in 2015 that the automatic delegates would be bound by the result just as the other delegates, making 9 bound delegates.

 There were no media reports or a press release about the outcome of the caucus at all, and virtually all delegate tracking sources like CNN or 270toWin did not contain results for the delegate allocation either.
-The Green Papers reported an unofficial result of around 90% for Donald Trump.
-As the Republican National Committee did not recognize Canegata as party chair, he was ultimately not allowed to attend the 2020 Republican National Convention, following a recommendation of the Committee on Contests, and the Virgin Islands' delegate votes were only read out by the convention secretary, without anyone representing the delegation.
+The website The Green Papers, specialised on presidential primary contests, reported an unofficial result of around 90% for Donald Trump.
+As the Republican National Committee did not recognize Canegata as party chair, he was ultimately not allowed to attend the 2020 Republican National Convention, following a recommendation of the Committee on Contests, and the Virgin Islands' delegate votes were only read out by the convention secretary, without anyone representing their delegation.